 DEW maintains the ES Manual in SCWOS under Staff Online Resources and in the DEW Policy Center for DEW employees.
-Updates to the manual will be issued through memos, which will indicate that the guide has been revised.
-Part 7 of this manual will contain the revisions, section and date revised, and a brief explanation of each.
-Additionally, state policy and technical guidance is available on the State Policy and Technical Guidance page on scworks.org or under Staff Online Resources in SCWOS.
+Updates to the manual will be issued through memos, which will indicate that the manual has been revised.
+Part 7 of this manual lists the revisions, section and date revised, and a brief explanation of each.
+Additionally, state policy and technical guidance is available on the State Policy and Technical Guidance page on scworks.org.